Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Experiments

 \textbf{Distribution guidance.} To perform distribution guidance, we realize the distribution prediction function, \textbf{ADP} with \textit{h-space} classifiers $\mathcal{C}^h_a$.
 Specifically for a generating batch $\mathbf{x_t^{[1:N]}}$, we obtain the corresponding $h-space$ representation $\mathbf{h_t^{[1:N]}}$ and obtain a set of attribute predictions $\mathbf{\hat{y}^{[1:N]}_t}$ from classifiers $\mathcal{C}^h_a$.
 Finally, we add all the softmax values for all the $N$ images in the batch for each class to obtain the estimate of $\mathbf{p^a_{\theta}}$.
 We use \textit{Chi-square} distance as the loss $\mathcal{L}$ with the reference distribution $\mathbf{p^a_{ref}}$.

-\textbf{Diffusion Model Architecture.} We evaluated our proposed debiasing method for fair generation from two state-of-the-art pretrained DMs: a) an unconditional DM, P2 ~\cite{choi2022perception}, trained on CelebA-HQ dataset, and b) a text conditional DM StableDiffusion v1.5 ~\cite{ldm} trained on the LAION~\cite{schuhmann2022laion} dataset.
+\textbf{Diffusion Model Architecture.} We evaluated our proposed debiasing method on two state-of-the-art pretrained DMs: a) an unconditional DM, P2~\cite{choi2022perception}, trained on CelebA-HQ dataset, and b) a text conditional DM StableDiffusion v1.5~\cite{ldm} trained on the LAION~\cite{schuhmann2022laion} dataset.
 Both these models have exceptional image generation quality; however, they have significant bias concerning the sensitive face attributes, as shown in the following subsections.